Niktux/karma-docs/source/syntax.rst

         prod = secretPass

 The sensitive data is the production database password.
 Instead of storing it in master.conf, it's stored in another file (secured.conf).
-You can run karma in development or staging environment without this second file : it will **not** lead to an error.
+You can run karma in development or staging environment without having this second file : it will **not** lead to an error.
 On the other hand, if you want to run it in production environment, you will have to provide this file.

 .. note::